 This course [Eligible for high school credit] is taken by those eighth graders whose academic record indicates the ability to handle the Algebra I Honors curriculum.
 This program includes a more advanced study of variables and open sentences, problem solving, polynomials, special products and factoring, algebraic fractions, graphing, radicals, and real numbers.

-This course [Eligible for high school credit] is a full-year, half-credit course required of all incoming eighth graders not enrolled in Physical Science.
+[Eligible for high school credit] This course is a full-year, half-credit course required of all incoming eighth-graders not enrolled in Physical Science, Band or Chorus.
 The following major topics are introduced: computer hardware and software, operating systems, networks and the Internet, word processing, spreadsheets, digital presentations, programming in SmallBASIC, and Web page creation in HTML.
 Classes meet every other day.

 This course [High School Credit] This course is an introductory course of the principles of Earth